-Serbia Energy company EPS agreed conditions for electricity supply to big industrial consumers, TSO also increases the fees14.
-January 2013. / News Serbia Energy
+Serbia Energy company EPS agreed conditions for electricity supply to big industrial consumers, TSO also increases the fees, News Serbia Energy

 Electricity trading Director of Elektroprivreda Srbije (EPS) Dragan Vlaisavljevic declared that ten big companies accepted EPS’s offer about electricity supply since 1 January 2013.